-It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
-Sylvan's Engineering courses in Kansas give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
+Engineers need to be problem solvers with plenty of creativity and imagination.
+With Sylvan's Engineering courses in Kansas, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
 We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
-Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
-After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!

 - Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.